defold/doc/docs/en/manuals/graphics.md

 Learn more about models in the [Model manual](/manuals/model).

 Collada support
 : Defold's 3D support requires you to save or export model, skeleton and animation data in the _Collada_ format.
-This is a widely adopted format that most 3D modelling software supports.
+This is a widely adopted format that most 3D modeling software supports.
 So you should be able to create assets in in _Maya_, _3D Max_, _Blender_, _Sketchup_ or any other popular software and then bring the results into Defold.

   Defold currently only supports baked animations.
 Animations need to have matrices for each animated bone each keyframe, and not position, rotation and scale as separate keys.